microsoft/CCF/sphinx/source/operators/recovery.rst

 1. Operators should retrieve one of the ledgers of the previous service and re-start one or several nodes in ``recover`` mode.
 The public transactions of the previous network are restored and the new network established.

 2. After agreeing that the configuration of the new network is suitable, members should vote to accept to recover the network and once this is done, submit their recovery shares to initiate the end of the recovery procedure.
+See :ref:`here <members/accept_recovery:Accepting Recovery and Submitting Shares>` for more details.

 .. note:: It is possible that the length of the ledgers of each node may differ slightly since some transactions may not have yet been fully replicated.
 It is preferable to use the ledger of the primary node before the service crashed.